csoko99/AnimeApp-Full-Stack-Mobile-Application-Frontend/README.md

 **AnimeApp Frontend – React Native Mobile App**

-This repository contains the mobile frontend for the AnimeApp project, created as part of my vocational final exam.
-The application is inspired by platforms like MyAnimeList, allowing users to browse, search, and rate anime content.
+📱 About

-This mobile client is built with React Native and Expo, and was designed to communicate with a custom Node.js backend.
+A mobile app for browsing, searching, and rating anime, developed as part of my professional final exam.
+Inspired by MyAnimeList, I handled both the frontend and backend development.

 ⚠️ Note: Due to the passage of time, some components or dependencies may be outdated and require updates to run successfully.